MateoMinghi/DS_Algorithms/8.Graphs/Trees/DFS.md

  /   / \
 D   E   F

-- We start at the root node 'A', mark it as visited, and explore its neigbors.
+- We start at the root node 'A', mark it as visited, and explore its children.
-- We move to node 'B', mark it as visited, and explore its neighbors.
+- We move to node 'B', mark it as visited, and explore its children.
-- We move to 'D', mark it as visited, and since it doesn't have any neighbors, we backtrack to 'B'.
+- We move to 'D', mark it as visited, and since it doesn't have any children, we backtrack to 'B'.
-- Since we have already visited 'B' and all of its neighbors, we backtrack to 'A', and explore its other neighbor 'C'.
+- Since we have already visited 'B' and all of its children, we backtrack to 'A', and explore its other neighbor 'C'.
-- We move to 'C', mark it as visited, and explore its neighbors.
+- We move to 'C', mark it as visited, and explore its children.
 - We move to 'E', mark it as visited.
-Since 'E' doesn't have any neighbors, backtrack to 'C', and explore 'F'.
+Since 'E' doesn't have any children, backtrack to 'C', and explore 'F'.
 - Move to 'F', mark it as visited, and the traversal is complete.

 ```python